-Senior officer and enlisted leadership with the 24th Marine Expeditionary Unit and Iwo Jima Amphibious Ready Group gather around the birthday cake after a cake-cutting ceremony on the flight deck of the USS New York to celebrate the Marine Corps’ 237th birthday, Nov.
+Marines and Sailors with the 24th Marine Expeditionary Unit and Iwo Jima Amphibious Ready Group bow their heads during the opening prayer of the 237th Marine Corps birthday ceremony on the flight deck of the USS New York, Nov.
 10, 2012.
 This was the first of perhaps many more Marine Corps birthday celebrations aboard the New York, built with seven-and-a-half tons of steel from the World Trade Center, as she sails on her maiden deployment.
 The 24th MEU is deployed with the Iwo Jima Amphibious Ready Group and is currently in the 6th Fleet Area of Responsibility as a disaster relief and crisis response force.
 Since deploying in March, they have supported a variety of missions in the U.S. Central and European Commands, assisted the Navy in safeguarding sea lanes, and conducted various bilateral and unilateral training events in several countries in the Middle East and Africa.
 The 24th MEU is scheduled to return to their home bases in North Carolina later this year.
-(U.S. Marine Corps photo by Staff Sgt.
-Robert Fisher III/Released)
+(U.S. Marine Corps photo by Cpl.
+Michael Petersheim/Released)

 LEAVE A COMMENT

 This work, 24 MEU Deployment 2012 [Image 1 of 13], by SSgt Robert L. Fisher III, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.